 The diaphragm is a muscle that separates the chest cavity from the abdominal cavity.
 A small opening, the hiatus, in the diaphragm allows the esophagus enter through the chest cavity into the abdominal cavity.
 The junction of the esophagus and the stomach is called the gastroesophageal junction.
 Due to increased abdominal pressure, etc. the gastroesphageal junction may extend into the chest cavity.
 This is a Hiatal Hernia.
 Many patients have no symptoms primarily because of the use of over the counter antacids.
 Others may have heartburn related to gastroesophageal reflux disease (GERD).
-Hiatal hernia, and reflux disease need to be evaluated by a surgeon for possible surgical repair.
+Hiatal hernia, GERD, and reflux disease need to be evaluated by a surgeon for possible surgical repair.
 The conventional treatment with over the counter or prescription medication that suppresses acid production and release is not advisable for long term.
 There is a large body of scientific evidence, which has demonstrated medical and metabolic conditions that have risen from chronic use of antacids.
 It is to be noted that FDA never approved these medications for long-term use.

 Hiatal Hernia Causes: